btrask/lsmdb/README.md

 At any rate, LSMDB's ability to speed up MDB while using MDB as-is may point the way for future write-optimized database engines.

+LSMDB is provided under the OpenLDAP Public License, just like MDB.